Your Guide on How Many Keywords Should You Use for SEO

 Source: Backlinko

-Aim for around 1,500 words per page as a general guideline, allowing ample space to cover the topic thoroughly and engage your readers effectively.
+As a general guideline, aim for around 1,500 words per page, which allows ample space to cover the topic thoroughly and engage your readers effectively.

 Remember, quality should always take precedence over word count alone.